theupdateframework/pep-maximum-security-model/README.rst

 2. A new timestamped consistent snapshot MUST be issued.

-If a threshold number of timestamp, snapshot, recently-claimed, or unclaimed keys have been compromised, then PyPI MUST take the following steps:
+If a threshold number of *timestamp*, *snapshot*, *recently-claimed*, or *unclaimed* keys have been compromised, then PyPI MUST take the following
+steps:

-1. Revoke the timestamp, snapshot, and targets role keys from the root role.
-This is done by replacing the compromised timestamp, snapshot, and targets keys with newly issued keys.
+1. Revoke the *timestamp*, *snapshot*, and *targets* role keys from the root role.
+This is done by replacing the compromised *timestamp*, *snapshot*, and *targets* keys with newly issued keys.

-2. Revoke the recently-claimed and unclaimed keys from the targets role by replacing their keys with newly issued keys.
+2. Revoke the *recently-claimed* and *unclaimed* keys from the targets role by replacing their keys with newly issued keys.
 Sign the new targets role metadata and discard the new keys (because, as we explained earlier, this increases the security of targets metadata).

-3. Clear all targets or delegations in the recently-claimed role and delete all associated delegated targets metadata.
+3. Clear all targets or delegations in the *recently-claimed* role and delete all associated delegated targets metadata.
 Recently registered projects SHOULD register their developer keys again with PyPI.

-4. All targets of the recently-claimed and unclaimed roles SHOULD be compared with the last known good consistent snapshot where none of the timestamp, snapshot, recently-claimed, or unclaimed keys were known to have been compromised.
+4. All targets of the *recently-claimed* and *unclaimed* roles SHOULD be compared with the last known good consistent snapshot where none of the timestamp, snapshot, recently-claimed, or unclaimed keys were known to have been compromised.
 Added, updated, or deleted targets in the compromised consistent snapshot that do not match the last known good consistent snapshot SHOULD be restored to their previous versions.
 After ensuring the integrity of all unclaimed targets, the unclaimed metadata MUST be regenerated.

-5. The recently-claimed and unclaimed metadata MUST have their version numbers incremented, expiry times suitably extended, and signatures renewed.
+5. The *recently-claimed* and *unclaimed* metadata MUST have their version numbers incremented, expiry times suitably extended, and signatures renewed.

 6. A new timestamped consistent snapshot MUST be issued.

 This would preemptively protect all of these roles even though only one of them may have been compromised.

-If a threshold number of the targets or claimed keys have been compromised, then there is little that an attacker would be able do without the timestamp and snapshot keys.
-In this case, PyPI MUST simply revoke the compromised targets or claimed keys by replacing them with new keys in the root and targets roles, respectively.
+If a threshold number of the *targets* or *claimed* keys have been compromised, then there is little that an attacker would be able do without the *timestamp* and *snapshot* keys.
+In this case, PyPI MUST simply revoke the compromised *targets* or *claimed* keys by replacing them with new keys in the *root* and *targets* roles, respectively.

-If a threshold number of the timestamp, snapshot, and claimed keys have been compromised, then PyPI MUST take the following steps in addition to the steps taken when either the timestamp or snapshot keys are compromised:
+If a threshold number of the *timestamp*, *snapshot*, and *claimed* keys have been compromised, then PyPI MUST take the following steps in addition to the steps taken when either the *timestamp* or *snapshot* keys are compromised:

-1. Revoke the claimed role keys from the targets role and replace them with newly issued keys.
+1. Revoke the *claimed* role keys from the targets role and replace them with newly issued keys.

-2. All project targets of the claimed roles SHOULD be compared with the last known good consistent snapshot where none of the timestamp, snapshot, or claimed keys were known to have been compromised.
+2. All project targets of the claimed roles SHOULD be compared with the last known good consistent snapshot where none of the *timestamp*, *snapshot*, or *claimed* keys were known to have been compromised.
 Added, updated, or deleted targets in the compromised consistent snapshot that do not match the last known good consistent snapshot MAY be restored to their previous versions.
-After ensuring the integrity of all claimed project targets, the claimed metadata MUST be regenerated.
+After ensuring the integrity of all claimed project targets, the *claimed* metadata MUST be regenerated.

 3. The claimed metadata MUST have their version numbers incremented, expiry times suitably extended, and signatures renewed.

 Following these steps would preemptively protect all of these roles even though only one of them may have been compromised.